TheRenegadeCoder/sample-programs/README.md

 breaking it down.
 If that sounds interesting, feel free to leverage the links in the README files spread throughout the repository.

+In addition, you can find links to the sample program collections below in the contribute section.

 ## Contribute

 The goal of this project is to provide a variety of code snippets